mebrett/omkdatasets/README.md

 ## Files

+The following headings correspond to the two directories in this repo.
+Each paragraph explains the contents and structure of a specific csv file.
 ### General Datasets

 *HolmesCanon*: all of the Sherlock Holmes short stories and novels written by Sir Arthur Conan Doyle.
 Descriptions and media sourced from Wikipedia.
-The File column has urls to Wikimedia images.
+The `File` column has urls to Wikimedia images.

 ### Omeka S Datasets

 *Austen_published:* Jane Austen's published works.
-Special columns are "creator S id" for resource id and "ref url" which points to the Wikipedia entry for the work.
+Special columns are `creator S id` for resource id and `ref url` which points to the Wikipedia entry for the work.

 *heyerMysteries*: Detective novels published by Georgette Heyer.
 There are no media links in this file.
-Special columns are AuthorId, Alternative Title, and Features (which gives the name of the recurring detective features in the novel).
+Special columns are `AuthorId`, `Alternative Title`, and `Features` (which gives the name of the recurring detective features in the novel).